karamjit-s/reactExpressJs/README.md

-In the below screenshot, values can be inserted to the following colums for adding the record for one student in mysql database.
+In the below screenshot, values can be inserted to the following colums for adding the record for one student in MongoDB database.